GlobalWebIndex/randagen/README.md

  - `batchByteSize` is a batch **maximum** byte size restriction
     - data will by stored to max 50MB big files or s3Objects in case of `fs` or `s3` storage

-Or use it as a dependency :
+Or use it as a dependency / library :

 ```
 "net.globalwebindex" %% "randagen" % "0.9-SNAPSHOT"
 ```

-And use as a library :

 ```
 RanDaGen.run(50, 10000000, Parallelism(4), JsonEventGenerator, FsEventConsumer(targetPath), eventDefFactory)